Wren6991/tt02-whisk-serial-processor/README.md

 * Condition code false (skipped instruction), immediate operand: 32 cycles
 * ADD, SUB, AND, ANDN, OR, SRL, SRA, SLL, IN, OUT, rd is not PC: 32 cycles
 * ADD, SUB, AND, ANDN, OR, SRL, SRA, SLL, IN, OUT, rd is PC: 64 cycles
-* Load/store: 96 cycles always
+* Load/store with no immediate operand: 96 cycles
+* Load/store with an immediate operand: 112 cycles

 ## Notes on SPI vs scan timings